-The following procedures shall be followed with regard to any long-term suspension, expulsion, or mandatory reassignment.
+The following procedures shall be followed regarding any long-term suspension, expulsion, or mandatory reassignment:

-- 1. On the date of the decision to discipline, the Principal shall file with the Superintendent a written charge and a summary of the evidence supporting such charge. - 2.
+- The decision to recommend discipline shall be made within two school days after learning of the alleged student misconduct.
+On the date of the decision to discipline, the Principal shall file with the Superintendent a written charge and a summary of the evidence supporting such charge. - 2.
 The Principal shall serve the student and the student's parents or guardian with a written notice by registered or certified mail or personal service within two school days of the date of the decision to recommend long-term suspension or expulsion.
 The notice shall include the following: - a.
 The rule or standard of conduct allegedly violated and the acts of the student alleged to constitute a cause for long-term suspension, expulsion, or mandatory reassignment, including a summary of the evidence to be presented against the student; - b.
 The penalty, if any, which the principal has recommended in the charge and any other penalty to which the student may be subject; - c.
-A statement that, before long-term suspension, expulsion, or mandatory reassignment for disciplinary purposes can be invoked, the student has a right to a hearing, upon request, on the specified charges;
+A statement that, before long-term suspension, expulsion, or mandatory reassignment can be invoked, the student has a right to a hearing, upon request, and that if the student is suspended pending the outcome of the hearing, the student may complete classwork and homework, including, but not limited to, examinations, missed during the period of suspension pursuant to district guidelines which shall not require the student to attend the school district's alternative programs for expelled students in order to complete classwork or;